Sun Valley Solar Blog

 Solar fundamentally changes that equation.

-It gives homeowners the ability to generate their own power, stabilize their long-term energy costs, and insulate themselves from a grid that is likely to face decades of upward price pressure.
-Leasing helps keep solar accessible for those who prefer not to purchase upfront, while Arizona’s remaining incentives—state tax credits, sales-tax and property-tax exemptions, battery participation programs, and the ability to earn passive income by selling RECs—continue to offset investment costs.
+Solar gives homeowners the ability to generate their own power, stabilize their long-term energy costs, and insulate themselves from a grid that is likely to face decades of upward price pressure.
+Innovative new lease models are helping to keep solar accessible for those who prefer not to purchase upfront, while Arizona’s state-level incentives— tax credits, sales-tax and property-tax exemptions, battery participation programs, and the ability to earn passive income by selling RECs—continue to offset investment costs.

 The economic case for solar in Arizona remains as strong as ever.
 In fact, the conditions that made solar attractive in the first place are only intensifying.
 In short, solar has never been more essential.